ellisju37073/CSI-242_FinalExam/readme.md

 4) You can reference any notes, example code, zybook, or other resource as you complete the final.
 DO NOT COPY/PASTE solutions that you are not able to explain!
 5) Commit early and often
 6) When completed create a commit with the message final submission and push to GitHub.
-7) This is due Tuesday 3/21
+7) This is due Thursday 6/22